 ISN develops and administers capacity-building and other programs and initiatives to reduce proliferation risks, improve export controls, counter nuclear smuggling, keep WMD out of the hands of terrorists, improve nuclear safety and security around the world, and address urgent threat-reduction and weapons-elimination challenges worldwide.

 The ISN bureau consists of three main organizational components, each managed at the Deputy Assistant Secretary (DAS) level.
-Each DAS reports directly to Assistant Secretary of State Christopher Ford, who runs ISN and reports to the Under Secretary of State for Arms Control and International Security, the Deputy Secretary of State, and the Secretary of State.
+Each DAS reports to Assistant Secretary of State Christopher Ford through Principal Deputy Assistant Secretary of State C. S. Eliot Kang.
+The Assistant Secretary oversees operations of the bureau and reports to the Under Secretary of State for Arms Control and International Security, the Deputy Secretary of State, and the Secretary of State.
 The ISN Office of the Executive Director (ISN/EX), headed by Sonna Stampone, reports to Assistant Secretary Ford.
-ISN’s Chief of Staff is Hailey Robbins.
+ISN’s Chief of Staff is T. Seth Morrell.

-- The Office of Multilateral Nuclear and Security Affairs (MNSA) is run by Office Director Kurt Kessler (who also coordinates the ISN Iran task force described below) formulates and directs U.S. policy related to the Nuclear Nonproliferation Treaty, the International Atomic Energy Agency, safeguards on excess fissile material, and other multilateral nuclear issues such as fissile material production moratoria and the various international security challenges presented by Iran’s nuclear program.
+- The Office of Multilateral Nuclear and Security Affairs (MNSA) formulates and directs U.S. policy related to the Nuclear Nonproliferation Treaty, the International Atomic Energy Agency, safeguards on excess fissile material, and other multilateral nuclear issues such as fissile material production moratoria and the various international security challenges presented by Iran’s nuclear program.

-- Nuclear Energy, Safety, and Security (NESS), run by Office Director James Warden, develops U.S. policy on peaceful nuclear cooperation, the future of the international fuel cycle, nuclear safety, export controls, and the physical protection of nuclear materials and facilities.
+- Nuclear Energy, Safety, and Security (NESS), develops U.S. policy on peaceful nuclear cooperation, the future of the international fuel cycle, nuclear safety, export controls, and the physical protection of nuclear materials and facilities.

-- The Biological Policy Staff (BPS), run by Director Christopher Park, leads the U.S. government’s coordination for the Biological Weapons Convention and related policy issues.
+- The Biological Policy Staff (BPS), leads the U.S. government’s coordination for the Biological Weapons Convention and related policy issues.